djbristow/RAILS/mrim/README.md

 &copy; David Bristow, 2019

 ## Version
-* 1.2.0
+* 1.3.0

 Model Railroad Inventory Manager is a MEVN application that provides a user with a web application to display, create and update information of the inventoried items.
 This web application uses port 3001.

 ## Managed Inventories
-The following lists of items, commonly found in model railroads, are managed by this component:
+The following lists of items, commonly found in model railroads, are managed by this application:
 * Rolling Stock
 * AAR Codes
 * Images
+* Companies

+## PDF Reports
+The following PDF reports are created by this application:
+* AAR Codes
+* Companies
+* Images
-* Industries
+* RFID
+* Rolling Stock sortable by Road Name and Road Number or AAR Code or Status

+## Import/Export
+The application exports inventories in either JSON or CSV and imports files in CSV.

 ## License